Differences between global Azure, Azure Stack Hub, and Azure Stack HCI

 Microsoft provides Azure and the Azure Stack Hub family of services in one Azure ecosystem.
 Use the same application model, self-service portals, and APIs with Azure Resource Manager to deliver cloud-based capabilities whether your business uses global Azure or on-premises resources.

-This article describes global Azure, Azure Stack Hub, and Azure Stack HCI capabilities and provides common scenario recommendations to help you make the best choice for delivering Microsoft cloud-based services for your organization.
+This article describes the differences between global Azure, Azure Stack Hub, and Azure Stack HCI capabilities.
+It provides common scenario recommendations to help you make the best choice for delivering Microsoft cloud-based services for your organization.

 Global Azure offers more than 100 services available in 54 regions around the globe.
 For the most current list of global Azure services, see the Products available by region.
-The services available in Azure are listed by category, as well as whether they are Generally Available or available through preview.
+The services available in Azure are listed by category and also by whether they're generally available or available through preview.

 For more information about global Azure services, see Get started with Azure.

 Azure Stack Hub is an extension of Azure that brings the agility and innovation of cloud computing to your on-premises environment.
 Deployed on-premises, Azure Stack Hub can be used to provide Azure consistent services either connected to the internet (and Azure) or in disconnected environments with no internet connectivity.
 Azure Stack Hub uses the same underlying technologies as global Azure, which includes the core components of Infrastructure-as-a-Service (IaaS), Software-as-a-Service (SaaS), and optional Platform-as-a-Service (PaaS) capabilities.
 These capabilities include:

 - Admin tools (Plans, offers, RBAC, and so on)